 Find someone who:

 There are lots of ways to express your thoughts and feelings to reduce your anxiety.
 We have listed some ideas, but you might like to express yourself in other ways.

 You can write your thoughts and feelings in a journal.
 Buy a notebook or write your thoughts on your computer or an app.
 You might do this when you notice anxious thoughts or as part of a regular routine, for example, daily or weekly.
 It’s totally up to you.
 But make sure this activity is helpful and doesn’t make you feel stressed.
 It’s important be honest and non-judgemental about your feelings.
 Remember to keep your journal private – unless you choose to share it with someone you trust.

-You can reduce your anxiety by expressing yourself creatively.
+It can be helpful to change your focus from thinking to doing.
+You can distract yourself and reduce your anxiety with things like household tasks or creative activities.
 Depending on your interests, you might try things like creative writing, gardening, painting, knitting or singing.
 Being creative helps you let go of anxious thoughts and gives you a sense of achievement.

 Relaxation and mindfulness techniques can slow down your heart and breathing rates, reduce blood pressure, and decrease muscle tension.
 They can also help you to focus on the present moment.
 There are many different relaxation classes and apps to explore.
 Remember, everyone is different so if one technique doesn’t work, try another one.

 Muscles tense up when your body is anxious.
 Progressive muscle relaxation can help lessen your anxiety.
 Try tensing different muscle groups (e.g. shoulders) then slowly relaxing them.

 This video shows how to do progressive muscle relaxation:

 You can try deep breathing as part of your daily routine or when you start to feel anxious.
 This technique can be done anytime, anywhere.